Hank Beatty: College career

 During his first two collegiate seasons in 2022 and 2023, Beatty totaled 90 receiving yards and eight return yards.
 In the 2024 Citrus Bowl, he tallied a career-high 90 yards versus South Carolina.
 Beatty finished the 2024 season hauling in 20 passes for 294 yards and a touchdown, while also returning 22 punts for 310 yards.
 For his performance during the 2024 season, he was named third team all-Big Ten.
 Heading into the 2025 season, he was named to the Paul Hornung Award watch list.
 In week one of the 2025 season, Beatty hauled in five passes for 108 yards, while also returning four punts for an Illinois single-game record 133 yards and a touchdown, in a victory over Western Illinois.

+Professional career

+On April 30, 2026, after going undrafted in the 2026 NFL draft, Beatty signed with the Tennessee Titans as an undrafted free agent.
+He was waived as part of final roster cuts on August 30, but signed with the team's practice squad the next day.
+Two days later the Titans waived him from the practice squad.